Chapter 2

 They

-are now paranoid and hyperactive, especially so when we walk down
+are now so paranoid and hyperactive, especially when we walk down

-So these three aliens are having to get used to being stared at
+So these three aliens are having to get used to being STARED at

-big time.
+Big Time.
 They’ve had so little sleep for so many days now

 Heinz gives them the OK to start, and the Wideo guy starts to film,